thescientress/web-dev/index.md

 ---
-title: æternity - a blockchain for scalable, secure and decentralised æpps
+title: æternity - a blockchain for scalable, secure and decentralized æpps
-description: "æternity is a permissionless, public, decentralised open source smart contract platform."
+description: "æternity is a permissionless, public, decentralized open source smart contract platform."
 lang: en-US
 announcement: |
   Welcome to our brand new website, <a href="https://forum.aeternity.com/t/a-website-that-fits-introducing-aeternity-s-new-website/5898" target="_blank">read more about it in the forum</a>.